 Non-EU Closing Date

-The MSc in Human Resource Management is a Level 9, CIPD accredited programme designed to capture the realities of the contemporary HR profession and seeks to develop the HR careers of students.
-A mix of research led academics and senior HR professionals teach on the programme.
+A mix of research-led academics and senior HR professionals teach on the programme.
 Adopting a strategic focus, the MSc HRM equips HR professionals to successfully deal with the challenges facing the HR function in contemporary organisations.
 The duration of the programme is one year for full-time students and two years for part-time students.

 You can find the full academic content for the current year of any given course in our University Calendar.

-The programme is delivered twice a week per semester (lunch-time to evening) for full-time students and once a week per semester for part-time students.
-There will be a blended approach to teaching with content delivered in-class, online, as well as through a variety of workshops.
-As a level 9 MSc there will be considerable reading hours on this programme.
+The MSc Human Resource Management programme is delivered twice a week per semester for full-time students and once a week per semester for part-time students.
+We have a blended approach to teaching with content delivered in-class, online, as well as through a variety of workshops.
+As a level 9 MSc, there will be considerable reading hours on this programme.
 Students will work individually as well as in groups.
-In the Applied Research Project in Part 2 of the programme students will partner with an organisation to conduct research on a real-life HR issue.
-Students will receive dedicated mentoring from academic staff throughout this project.
+In the Applied Research Project (MG6825), in Part II of the programme, students partner with an organisation to conduct research on a real-life HR issue during which time they receive dedicated mentoring from academic staff.

-A variety of approaches to assessment are used in this programme.
-While a small number of formal written examinations must be undertaken the broad choice of assessment adopted in the programme is designed to help develop the professional skills needed in a HR career.
-Assessment includes presentations, role plays and negotiations, organisational analysis, report compilation, etc.
+We use a variety of approaches to assessment across the programme.
+While a small number of formal written examinations must be undertaken the broad choice of assessment adopted in the programme is designed to help develop the professional skills needed in an HR career.
+Assessment includes presentations, role plays and negotiations, organisational analysis, and report compilation, etc.

 Why Choose This Course